 8. Viber (Android, iOS: Free)

-Viber also offers end-to-end encryption on all platforms.
+Viber offers end-to-end encryption on all platforms.
 Originally developed in Israel, the app is now owned and operated by Japanese e-commerce giant Rakuten.
+It offers many of the same bells and whistles as Telegram, including stickers and communities.

-A neat feature for Viber is a color-coded lock icon to quickly show users how protected a conversation is (gray for encrypted comms, green for encrypted comms with a trusted contact, and red in the event that there is an issue with the authentication key).
+A neat feature for Viber is a color-coded lock icon to quickly show users how protected a conversation is (gray for encrypted communications, green for encrypted communications with a trusted contact, and red in the event that there is an issue with the authentication key).
 Viber has self-destructing Secret Chats plus a Hidden Chats feature for hiding chatrooms on a shared device.

 All of this is in addition to Viber's solid mobile-messaging feature set, including text, voice, and group messaging all tied to your phone number.
-The app and communications with other Viber users are free; you'll have to pay a bit for calls to non-Viber users.
+The app and communications with other Viber users are free, but you'll have to pay a bit for calls to non-Viber users.

 9. Facebook Messenger (Android, iOS: Free)